mlanza/logseq-style-carousel/README.md

 }
 ```

-To be clear, while the `style` and `status` settings are compatible, they're intended to be mutually exclusive, for one or the other to be used.
+While the `style` and `status` settings are compatible, they're intended to be mutually exclusive, for one or the other to be used.
 And between the two options, using `status` with your `custom.css` is preferred.
 The above json, because it includes `status` settings, should drop the use of the `style` settings and stylesheet rules should be transferred to the custom stylesheet.

 ## License
 [MIT](./LICENSE.md)